Historic Quaker Houses of Chester County, PA

 The Taylor-Parke House

-Above: The 1768 Taylor-Parke House on Strasburg Road.
+The front entry and pent eave.
 Image source: Lee J. Stoltzfus

 The Nearby 1724 Taylor House